Unnatural Links: What is the Purpose of the Google FUD Campaign?

 FUD stands for “fear, uncertainty and doubt” and is an unethical business tactic to make your competition appear untrustworthy by spreading disinformation.

-Google, the advertising corporation
+Google, the Advertising Corporation

 Google’s business model is selling ads and so called paid inclusion (hidden ads that can’t be distinguished as such) not search itself.
 In short: